CTF-handbooks/map-maker-handbook/HANDBOOK.md

 ***
 ### 12. Testing the map
 * You can find your exported map in `[Minetest folder]/worlds/[Map World]/schems/`.
 * To test your map, copy that folder into `[Minetest folder]/games/capturetheflag/mods/ctf/ctf_map/maps`.
-You can go to your Minetest folder and paste the following into your file manager's search to navigate there quickly:
+You can go to your Minetest folder and paste the following into your file manager's search/directory to navigate there quickly:
   ```
   games/capturetheflag/mods/ctf/ctf_map/maps
   ```